STUDY JAPANESE ONLINE WITH NATIVES HERE

 Genkan - entrance hall where the Japanese take off their shoes

-Nowadays, we can count on many facilities for the care and cleaning of the house, such as a trash can with wheels, but the best way to preserve the purity and cleanliness of your home is to remove your shoes before entering.
+Nowadays, we can rely on many conveniences for taking care of and cleaning the house, such as a wheeled trash can, but the best way to preserve the purity and cleanliness of your home is by removing your shoes before entering.

 The Japanese know this very well, which is why they have cultivated this habit for millennia.
 In this article, you learned a little more about the subject and understood its reasons.